 Everything for at least the past 7 months has been a lie.
 I can’t even count the number of times he has lied to me about this subject.
 The above summary is only the beginning.
 I don’t even know when the lying started.
 In March when he said he submitted the information?
 In January or February when he should have been eligible?
 As far back as October when he first got the job and told me he would eligible for insurance in 3 months?

 I think back on all of the times he lied, and I feel empty inside.
 In marriage counseling more than once.
 In bed when we talked at night.
 When he was telling me the “truth” about his new health insurance company.
 All the times he was reassuring me that he cares about me, wants to be 100% honest, and is committed to earning my trust.
 It was all a farce.
-He even looked a man in the face who was worried about his upcoming cancer operation and lied right to his face.
+He even looked a man in the face who was worried about his upcoming cancer operation and lied to him.
+Shamelessly.
 How low can you go?

 I really don’t know.
 I’m sure it can and probably would have gotten much worse.
 I don’t know if he can ever change.
 I do know that I am SO over talking about lies.
 I’m tired of being lied to.
 I’m tired of wondering what is the truth.
 I’m done expending any more emotional energy on this topic.
 Either he figures it out and fixes it, or he doesn’t.
 I don’t even know how I will ever be able to tell.

 What I do know is that I will not accept lies as a regular part of my relationship anymore.
 I’m done believing in his “higher potential.”
 I am not going to let my optimism cripple me anymore.
 My eyes are wide open.
-These 3 months of separation will be crucial in determining where things go in the future.

 - Being a victim of my own optimism (simplystaciablogs.wordpress.com)